ENVT1104 Environmental Science and Technology

 - Students are able to (1) develop a broad understanding of the main drivers of environmental degradation from a scientific, social, cultural and economic perspective across local, regional and global scales; (2) gain knowledge of the core environmental processes in terrestrial, atmospheric and marine systems that are relevant in shaping the quality of environmental systems; (3) be able to critically assess both qualitative and quantitative environmental data to identify significant changes in environmental conditions; (4) report on potential solutions, both technology based and management-orientated approaches, for restoring degraded environments and how they differ between developed and developing nations; and (5) appreciate the impact of social, economic and cultural differences when designing strategies for long term management of environmental pollution across local, regional and global scales.

-- Typically this unit is assessed in the following ways: (1) oral presentation; (2) three online assignments (quizzes); and (3) critical review.
+- Indicative assessments in this unit are as follows: (1) oral presentation; (2) three online assignments (quizzes); and (3) critical review.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.